Australian news agency AAP to close, losing online media battle

 “The unprecedented impact of the digital platforms that take other people’s content and distribute it for free has led to too many companies choosing to no longer use AAP’s professional service,” AAP said in a statement.

-Reporting by Paulina Duran in Sydney; Editing by
+Reporting by Paulina Duran in Sydney; Editing by Simon Cameron-Moore